 - Stable your horse from about 4pm to 8am when midges are at their worst.
 Using insect-proof mesh on the windows and door of stables may help

-- Keep your horse’s skin covered using an ear to tail rug designed to help prevent the condition.
+- Keep your horse’s skin covered using an ear-to-tail rug designed to help prevent midges accessing your horse.
 This is really important and needs to be started while the weather is still cold and the midges are not out, otherwise the sweet itch sufferer will already be itching and will shred any rug.

 - Use strong ceiling fans in stables as midges cannot fly against a strong air current